SY22 Student Programs Analysis

 Technical Proficiency and Analytical Growth

-met.
-I implemented a straightforward analytical approach using Power BI and DAX measures, whichproved effective for uncovering clear, actionable patterns through standardized participation metrics that enabled meaningful comparisons across programs and revealed optimization opportunities.
-The Power BI dashboard showcased my proficiency with business intelligence tools while building sustainable reporting infrastructure, creating an interactive framework that now serves as a strategic foundation for ongoing program planning and stakeholder communication.
+This project demonstrated my ability to overcome significant data-fragmentation challenges by developing complex SQL queries to produce participation coverage that standard reports could not deliver, while ensuring student confidentiality.
+I implemented a straightforward analytical approach using Power BI and DAX measures, which was effective in uncovering clear, actionable patterns through standardized participation metrics that enabled meaningful comparisons across programs and revealed optimization opportunities.
+The Power BI dashboard showcased my proficiency with business intelligence tools by building a sustainable reporting infrastructure and creating an interactive framework that now serves as a strategic foundation for ongoing program planning and stakeholder communication.

 District-wide analysis.